stan-dev/math/doxygen/contributor_help_pages/getting_started.md

-# Getting Started Guide {#getting_started}
+# Adding New Functions Guide {#getting_started}

 This is meant as a basic guide for writing and maintaining functions in the [stan-dev/math](https://github.com/stan-dev/math) repository.
-Stan Math is the automatic differentiation (autodiff) library behind the Stan language, and the vast majority of the functions exposed at the Stan language level are implemented here in C++.
+Stan Math is the automatic differentiation (autodiff) library behind the Stan language, and the math functions exposed at the Stan language level are implemented here in C++.

 In the course of the Math library's existence, C++ has changed substantially.
 Math was originally written before C++11.
 It currently targets C++14.
 In the near